Difference Between OST and PST Files and How to Troubleshoot Them

 No, you cannot directly replace an OST file with a PST file.
 However, you can convert OST file to a PST file for backup or migration purposes.

-How Large Can These File Grows?
+How Large Can These Files Grow?

 OST and PST files can grow quite large.
 In Outlook, the default size limit is 50 GB.
 However, performance may degrade as file size increases.
 It’s recommended to archive or remove unnecessary data to avoid Outlook becoming slower or file corruption.